-- The base field names in the user-specified schema must match the names in the list above in a case-sensitive manner. - The official and unofficial fields will be matched with their corresponding tags in the GFF3 file in a case-and-underscore-insensitive manner.
+- The base field names in the user-specified schema must match the names in the list above in a case-sensitive manner. - The official and unofficial fields will be matched with their corresponding tags in the GFF3 file in a case-andunderscore-insensitive manner.
 For example, if the GFF3 file contains the official tag db_xref, a user-specified schema field with the name dbxref, Db_Xref, or any other case-and-underscore-insensitive match will correspond to that tag. - The user can also include the original attributes column of the GFF3 file as a string field by including StructField('attributes', StringType()) in the schema.

-How

-to run a notebook Get notebook

-link <iframe

-src="../static/notebooks/etl/gff.html" id='5467474567222747284' height="1000px" width="100%" style="overflow-y:hidden;" scrolling="no"></iframe> </ri>
+href="../additional-resources.html#running-databricks-notebooks">How href="../ static/notebooks/etl/gff.html">Get to run а notebook <iframe src="../static/notebooks/etl/gff.html" id='2870708909679252959' height="1000px" width="100%" style="overflowy:hidden;" scrolling="no"></iframe>

-3.3 Create a Genomics Delta Lake
+3.4 Create a Genomics Delta Lake